pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1615-16 NextJS and Unit Testing

+Unit testing in front end applications is a funny task for me, I love to test my UI components, it's funny work with logic in the UI, some of my unit testing backend techniques can be applied to the frontend.
+React properties in components are like dependency injection in backend code.

 ### Day 1614 OpenID Connect and NodeJS HTTPS Server

 Today I have been learning how works the OpenID Connect protocol, I needed to learn how to implement this protocol with NodeJS and Typescript, my weekend goal is learn how to implement this protocol with a Go application.
 Also, I needed to learn how to create a HTTPS server on my local machine with NodeJS and Express application.